 I've included 10 garden layouts in different sizes to accommodate your space and your preferences.

 They include crop choices, bed layout and suggestions for crop rotation to maintain soil fertility and keep the harvest coming year after year.

 This is farm-tested, real-world practical information that you can take and start planning your next season's Survival Garden right away.

-This simple design lets you grow 12 important staple food crops and easily supports crop rotation (explained in the book) to keep the garden producing.
-If you have a limited area (this design fits in a 25'x40' space) this is a good flexible design to produce a LOT of food, season after season.
+Grow 12 important staple food crops and use crop rotation (explained in the book) to keep the garden producing.
+Even if you have a limited area (this design fits into as little as 1,000 square feet) this is a good flexible plan to produce a LOT of food, season after season.

 Learn what the pro's do to ensure a successful crop.
 If you have always wanted to 'upgrade' your gardening knowledge, here's a chance to learn about:

 'Advanced' doesn't mean 'complicated'; we explain each of these work-saving, crop-saving techniques so they are easy to apply to your own survival garden.